-A penis sore can occur due to injury from tight clothing or sex, or due to poor hygiene.
-It can also occur due to an allergy to clothing fabric or hygiene product, leading to dermatitis.
-There are infections that can also cause sores, like syphilis, genital herpes, or even penile cancer.
+Sores on the penis can emerge due to health conditions such as herpes, syphilis or even penile cancer.
+However, they can also occur due to mild situations, like friction, an allergy to clothing fabric or a hygiene product.
 Some men may also experience additional skin changes, like small lumps resembling genital warts.

 The most common causes of sores on the penis are: